Another Country (Rod Stewart album): Background

 Stewart released his twenty-eighth studio album, Time, in 2013.
 The album contained eleven songs written or co-written by Stewart.
 Commenting on Time, Stewart stated, "I've found that the only way to write songs is to be as personal and honest as possible, And when my last album was so well-received it gave me the confidence to keep on writing, and to examine and write about different things.
 It also gave me the freedom to experiment with different sounds like reggae, ska and Celtic melodies."

 Writing and recording

-Stewart stated that "Batman Superman Spiderman" was written about bedtime stories that he would tell his youngest son, Aiden Patrick Stewart, about the three fictional superheroes.
+Stewart stated that "Batman Superman Spiderman" was written about bedtime stories that he would tell his youngest son, Aiden Patrick Stewart, about the three superheroes.
 The album's title track, "Another Country" was inspired by Stewart's respect for the armed forces – a respect influenced by his birth occurring shortly before the end of the Second World War – and consequent musing on life in the armed forces, particularly regarding the emotions generated by being apart from loved ones.

 Recording sessions for the album took place at Stewart's home, and were produced with Pro Tools.